Henry Charlton Beck: Life and writing career

 Beck was born in Philadelphia, Pennsylvania., and was nine years old when his family moved to Haddonfield, New Jersey.
 He was educated at Haddonfield Memorial High School and the University of Pennsylvania.
 He began his journalism career at the Camden Courier-Post, where he eventually became State Editor.
 In addition to working at the Camden Courier-Post, Beck held an editorial position at the Philadelphia Evening Bulletin.
 He also served as editor of Pathfinder magazine.

 In the 1930s, Beck wrote five detective novels (some under the name Henry C. Beck).
 All plots revolved around newspaper and newsroom settings.
 Ironically, newspaper reviews of these books were not impressive.

 While employed as a reporter at the Courier-Post in the early 1930s, he began to write about small southern New Jersey towns.
 Eventually he came to specialize in the state's rich folklore, criss-crossing the state and interviewing hundreds of its citizens about local legends and lore.
 In 1936, publisher E.P.
 Dutton collected these charming stories and published them under the title Forgotten Towns of Southern New Jersey.
 A January 1937 review in The New York Times explained:

 Mr. Beck, a Camden editor, set out one day to find a place whose name had long been merely laughed at—Ong’s Hat.
 He found the site of the settlement, and the last inhabitants, and the story behind the absurd name.
 And this so captured his imagination and stimulated his ambition that he went all over Southern New Jersey seeking other lost towns.
-He found so many that he has now brought out a book of thirty-seven chapters, each chapter dealing with a different community; some, indeed, with two or three.
+He found so many that he had now brought out a book of thirty-seven chapters, each chapter dealing with a different community; some, indeed, with two or three.

 While interviewing strangers about their towns, he said, "I learned many things.
 One of these was that those most reluctant to talk say loudly afterward that they were overlooked when I came around.
 Another was that others with things to say knew little for certain, but this in no way prevented sieges of volubility.
 Still others who seemed shy and, from appearances, lacking in what I sought, were revealed as among my best sources."
 For 18 years he wrote a history column entitled "Jerseyana" for the Sunday Newark Star-Ledger.

 In a New York Times review about his 1956 book, The Roads of Home: Lanes and Legends of New Jersey, Nash K.Burger wrote, "None of this is orderly, store-bought legend or folklore.
 This is the way people talk, sought out and recorded by one who loves both the people and the talk."

 William Hugh Jansen, in a 1945 review of Beck's Jersey Genesis, offered a profile of Beck's approach to chronicling local lore: